 29. How Are Dolphins Born – Dolphin Birth Facts

 - Unlike land mammals, the baby dolphin is born mostly “tail first”, probably to reduce the risk of drowning.

 - At the time of birth, the pod members usually surround the pregnant female to protect the calf and the mother.

 - A baby dolphin is called a “calf”.

 31. Baby Dolphin Facts

-- The newborn calves have the bodyweight from 9 to 11 kg (20 to 25 pounds) and 2 to 3 feet body length.
+- The newborn calves have a body weight from 9 to 11 kg (20 to 25 pounds) and 2 to 3 feet body length.

-- Soon after birth, the mother or other pod member push the baby dolphin towards the water surface to take a breath.
+- Soon after birth, the mother or other pod member pushes the baby dolphin towards the water surface to take a breath.

-- After a few minutes of birth, a calf has the ability to swim and breath and also closely follow its mother.
+- After a few minutes of birth, a calf can swim and breathe and also closely follow its mother.

-- However, baby dolphins are able to start eating small fish and crustaceans at the age of 6 months.
+- However, baby dolphins can start eating small fish and crustaceans at the age of 6 months.

 - The calves stay with their mothers for a time, which varies from 5 to 10 years among species, until they become adults.

 How Long Does A Dolphin Stay With Its Mother

 - The weaning time of dolphins ranges from 6 months to 2 years between species.

 - However, a baby dolphin stays with the mother for an additional time of 3 to 8 years, until it becomes sexually mature.